abdullah798155/royale-node-package/Readme.md

 ## Getting your API token

-1. Create a Clash Royale developer key at the official site using the ip address from below stpe 2:
+1. Create a Clash Royale developer key at the official site using the ip address from below step 2:
    https://developer.clashroyale.com/#/

 2. Use the RoyaleAPI proxy rules to create a key using thier ip adress listed in documentation:
    https://docs.royaleapi.com/proxy.html

-3. Copy your player tag from the Clash Royale app (the tag often starts with `#` — the library will clean it for you).
+3. Dont forget to copy your player tag from the Clash Royale app (the tag often starts with `#` — the library will clean it for you).

 ## Usage